-While Pareto/NBD at first appears to predict a near perfect number of transactions, this accuracy is due to the aggregate number of transactions predicted.
+At first, Pareto/NBD appears to predict a near perfect number of transactions, this accuracy is due to the aggregate number of transactions predicted.
 As we seen when calculating MAE, Pareto/NBD actually performs worse on an individual level than Pareto/GGG and RNN-LSTM.
-It is because of this strength in predicting purchases on the individual level that we have decided to focus our further analysis on these two models.
+CLV is a much more actionable metric at the individual level, so we decided to focus our further analysis on these two models.

 There are two concepts that become relevant beyond our results that should be discussed when considering which model is superior: extendability and explanatory power.

-What makes RNN-LSTM a strong option for CLV calculation is its extendability.
-Unlike Pareto/GGG, RNN-LSTM take in a larger number of features that can be customized and aggregated by the Data Scientist running the model.
-This means that RNN-LSTM can be informed by site visits, emails, even specific industry trends, to create smarter and smarter iterations.
+RNN-LSTM is a strong option for CLV calculation because it is extendable.
+Unlike Pareto/GGG, RNN-LSTM takes in a larger number of features that can be customized and aggregated by the data scientist running the model.
+This means that RNN-LSTM can be informed by site visits, emails, and even specific industry trends, to create smarter and smarter iterations.

-What makes Pareto/GGG a strong option for CLV calculation is it explanatory power.
-Unlike RNN-LSTM, which is essentially a black box in terms of understanding why it made a certain prediction, Pareto/GGG allows the Data Scientist understand the underlying framework behind the predictions.
+Pareto/GGG is a strong option for CLV calculation thanks to its explanatory power.
+Unlike RNN-LSTM, which is essentially a black box in terms of understanding why it made a certain prediction, Pareto/GGG allows the data scientist to understand the underlying framework behind the predictions the model makes.
 If the model seems to underpredict churned customers, we can conclude that this is a function of an overly optimistic churn prediction gamma function.
-And when the model is accurate or better than others, we can be more confident about why it is a stronger model.
+So, when the model is accurate or better than others, we can be more confident about why it is a stronger model.
 We are not afforded that luxury for machine learning models.

-There are several next steps that would be thrilling experiments to build off of these results.
+Finally, there are several steps that would be thrilling experiments to build off of these results.
 A few future iterations we are enthusiastic to try are:

 - Predicting value of the transaction in the holdout instead of the number, and compare models on this metric